Dina Bolokan, Anukriti Dixit, Melina Rutishauser, Julia Wartmann (ed.)

 Janine Dahinden, Transnational Studies, Laboratory for the Study of Social Processes, University of Neuchâtel

-Julien Debonneville, sociologist and anthropologist, Institute of Gender Studies, University of Geneva
+Ilana Eloit, sociologist and historian, Institute of Gender Studies, University of Geneva

 Dominique Grisard, historian, Center for Gender Studies, University of Basel